-Dr.Milewski recently completed a book examining civil cases between white and black Southerners, entitled Litigating Across the Color Line: Civil Cases Between Black and White Southerners from the End of Slavery to Civil Rights, published by Oxford University Press in October of 2017.
+Dr.Milewski recently published a book examining civil cases between white and black Southerners, entitled Litigating Across the Color Line: Civil Cases Between Black and White Southerners from the End of Slavery to Civil Rights, published by Oxford University Press in 2018.
 Through an examination of more than 1300 cases involving black litigants from 1865 to 1950, she found that African Americans were surprisingly successful against white southerners in certain kinds of civil cases.
 Her book examines how black southerners negotiated the system of Jim Crow and an almost all-white legal system to at times win cases against whites.
-Her article on this subject, “From Slave to Litigant: African Americans in the Court in the Postwar South, 1865-1920,” was published in the August 2012 Law & History Review.
 She is also the author of the award-winning book, Before the Manifesto: The Life Writings of Mary Lois Walker Morris.
-Her work has also been published on Black Perspectives and in the Organization of American History's magazine The American Historian.
-She has also contributed book reviews to the Journal of Southern History, The Journal of American History, The American Historical Review, and American Nineteenth Century History.
+Her work has also been published in the Law & History Review, Slavery & Abolition, Law & Social Inquiry, and in the Organization of American History's magazine The American Historian.

 COMMUNITY AND MEDIA ENGAGEMENT

-Dr. Milewski's work has been published in History Today and she has contributed to the BBC radio programme Making History.
+Dr. Milewski's work has been published in History Today and she has contributed to the BBC radio programmes Women's Hour and Making History.
 Her work has also appeared on the History News Network and the Blackpast website.
 In addition, Dr. Milewski organized a Scholar Activism in the 21st century Conference at the British Library in June 2018 that brought together archivists, activists, scholar activists and scholars from around the US and UK and beyond.

 HONORS AND GRANTS